Fundraising is not one conversation. It is a hundred tiny actions done consistently.

 Post-Call Follow-Ups

-. - Daily reminder: one email at 8:30 AM with count of items due.
+- Daily reminder: one ping at 8:30 AM with count of items due today

-- Snippets: store your DM hooks, follow-ups, booking lines in a quick-insert library.
+- Snippets library: store your hooks, follow-ups, booking lines for quick insert

-- After call: template task → “Send recap + teaser + next step by EOD”.
+- After-call task: “Send recap + teaser + next step by end of day”

 Operating hygiene (the rules)